CISSP Domain 8 - Databases MindMap

 SQL Injection

 A major type of attack against databases, that you definitely need to understand for the exam, is SQL injection.
 An attacker can inject SQL code through a web application to control the database behind.
 Something that we as security professionals should always work to prevent.
-I’ll talk about SQL injection attacks in detail in Domain 3 and link to that video.
+I talk about SQL injection attacks in detail in Domain 3, video 4.
+The link to that video is in the description below.

-And that is an overview of Databases within Domain 8, covering the most critical concepts to know for the exam.
+And that is an overview of Databases within Domain 8, covering the most critical concepts you need to know for the exam.

 If you found this video helpful you can hit the thumbs up button and if you want to be notified when we release additional videos in this MindMap series, then please subscribe and hit the bell icon to get notifications.